kc-claas/NeetPlan/README.md

 ## Usage
 To use, navigate to the deployed site: [https://daily-planner-xw7d.onrender.com/](https://daily-planner-xw7d.onrender.com/).
-From there, users can sign up or log in if they've already done so.
-From the homepage, users can see the weather in their area if they've provided a US area code, fun facts, and any events they've scheduled for today.
-In the navigation their are options to view a calendar, create new events to keep track of, view and alter existing events, and change your user settings.
+From there, users can sign up, or log in if they've already done so.
+From the homepage, users can see the weather in their area if they've provided a US area code, are provided with fun facts, and can see a list of any events they've scheduled for today.
+In the navigation there are options to view a calendar, create new events to keep track of, view and alter existing events, and change your user settings, as well as log out.

+For the weather section to operate, users need to provide a valid US zip code when they sign up or update their user settings.
+For event dates to be linked into the calendar, they need to be entered in a mm/dd/yyyy format.

 ## License
 This application is covered under the [MIT](./LICENSE) license